geirsagberg/logseq-cleanup-orphans/README.md

 ## What are Orphaned Pages?

 This plugin identifies "orphaned" pages using the same logic as Logseq's built-in feature.
-A page is considered orphaned if it:
+A page is considered orphaned if it meets ALL of these criteria:
+- Has no linked references (no other pages or blocks link to it)
-- Has no content (completely empty)
+- Has no meaningful content:
+  - Completely empty (no blocks)
-- Has only a single block that is empty, whitespace, "-", or "*"
+  - Or has only a single block that is empty, whitespace, "-", or "*"
 - Is not a journal page
 - Is not a system page (logseq/*)